How to reduce your income

 Those with an Adjusted Net Income of £100,000 or more lose access to free childcare hours and tax-free childcare.

 Those with an Adjusted Net Income of £100,000 or more start losing personal allowance at a rate of £2 for every £1 above the threshold.
 This means that at £125,140 adjusted net income, there is no personal allowance left.
-As a side effect, this means the between £100,000 and £125,138, for every £2 extra you earn, you take home an extra 76p due to tax and NI.
+As a side effect, this means that between £100,000 and £125,138, for every £2 extra you earn, you take home an extra 76p due to tax and NI.

 Adjusted Net Income can be reduced by reducing taxable income, making pension contributions, deducting trading losses or making a Gift-Aid donation.